Active ingredient

 Not known: frequency cannot be estimated from the available data

-Please see your doctor if you notice any of these side effects and they cause you concern or if you notice any side effects not listed in this leaflet.
+Please see your doctor if you notice any of these side effects and they cause you concern, or if you notice any side effects not listed in this leaflet.

 If you get any side effects, talk to your doctor or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects directly via the Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+By reporting side effects you can help provide more information on the safety of this medicine.

 Keep this medicine out of the sight and reach of children.